 Dry-cured: The surface of the ham is salted, and ham is stored to let the salt penetrate it.

 Ham steak: A slice from the center of a bone-in ham.
 This cut is ideal for when you want a smaller portion of ham and for cutting up and using in recipes.

 Fresh ham: Unprocessed, uncooked ham.
 Most hams go through a curing process and are then called cured ham.

 Country ham: Uncooked but cured, dried, and smoked or unsmoked ham, such as the famous Smithfield ham from Virginia.

 Buying and Storing Ham

-When purchasing a cooked, cured ham, choose one that is firm and plump with rosy-pink meat.
+When purchasing a cooked, cured ham, choose one that is firm and plump with rosy pink meat.
 For a bone-in ham, such as a rump half or shank portion, figure about three entree servings per pound.
 For a boneless ham, plan on four to five servings per pound.
-Unless the label says otherwise, assume your ham needs to be refrigerated.
-A boneless, noncanned ham can be refrigerated for up to one week; shank and rump portions can be refrigerated for up to 2 weeks.
+Unless the label says otherwise, assume your ham will need to be refrigerated.
+A boneless, noncanned ham can be refrigerated for up to 1 week; shank and rump portions can be refrigerated for up to 2 weeks.

 Tip: You may want to purchase extra ham so you will have leftovers for sandwiches, egg dishes, soups, salads, and casseroles.

 Step 1: Preheating the oven and preparing the ham